stablekernel/aqueduct/_posts/tut/2016-06-20-writing-tests.md

 (As a note, testing Dart in Atom is not well supported - yet.
 Once you get past this tutorial, it is highly recommended you download IntelliJ IDEA Community Edition for better test support.
 Most importantly, Aqueduct's style of testing requires that test files are not run in parallel - and Atom only runs them in parallel.
 In the meantime, you can use the command line and run the tests serially using the command `pub run test -j 1`.)

-In general, testing in Dart is simple: you write a `main` function and use the `test` function register a test.
+In general, testing in Dart is simple: in a file that ends with `_test.dart`, you write a `main` function and use the `test` function register a test.
 Each test is a closure that runs some code and has expectations.
 For example, this code would test that 1 + 1 = 2:

 ```dart
 import 'package:test/test.dart';